Home

 If you wake up with drenched sheets or bed clothing, you may suffer from night sweats.
 This condition is also called sleep sweats and is referred to medically as sleep hyperhidrosis.

-Profuse sweating during sleep usually begins in early adulthood.
+Profuse sweating during sleep usually begins in the late teens or early adulthood.
 Generally, this drenching sweat occurs for no known reason and is not indicative of a health problem.
-It may be caused by something as simple as an overheated room or too many blankets on the bed.

 If you or someone in your family has sleep sweats on a regular basis, it could be a symptom of a number of health issues.
 See your doctor and have a thorough checkup to rule out any underlying medical problems that need to be addressed